HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/troubleshooting_dxclient.md

 3. Navigate to Logging and tracing > server1 > Diagnostic trace service.
 4. Select `Runtime` tab.
 5. Navigate to `Change log detail levels`.
 6. Add `com.hcl.dxconnect.*=all` to the list.
-!!! note
-    There is a possibility of a server restart when this is configured.
+(There is a possibility of a server restart when this is configured.)
 7. You may access the `SystemOut.log` from `/opt/HCL/Appserver/profiles/cw_profile/server1/logs` to trace dxconnect logs.

 !!!note